JianLoong/jianloong.github.io/content/posts/redditcrawler.md

 ## Objective

-A demo results of the project can be seem here.
+Demo results of the project can be seen here.
 This updates every 12 hours.

 The objective of this post is to complete a web crawler while trying to learn as much as possible while trying to utilise software engineering knowledge and attempt to use good practices.
 So, this post would be rather long and it would explain the rationale behind each design decision made.
 If you are after a "just get it done" method, this post is not suitable for that purpose.